johnnybgoode/claude-sandbox/README.md

 # Docker sandbox for Claude Code

-A Docker sandbox template for running Claude Code in an isolated environment.
-Supports both container (docker-compose) and microVM modes, with system tools, pnpm globals, and pre-installed Claude agents.
+A lightweight tool for spinning up and managing Claude Code sandboxes (microVm) and containers.
+Includes a Docker sandbox template with system tools, pnpm globals, and pre-installed Claude agents.

 ## Installation